 This April has been harsh for Kelly Ripa.
 She was last called into a meeting where she found out that her successful morning show was Live!
 Kelly and Michael’s co-host, Michael Strahan, is leaving to have a full-time position at Good Morning America.
 She took the next few days off, which caused the press to speculate that she was extremely angry with Strahan.
 They immediately labeled her as dramatic, but is it not understandable to be upset when blindsided at work?
 Even Oprah came to Ripa’s defense: “Blindsiding someone is never good.
 I don’t know who’s in charge of these sorts of things, but somebody should’ve said something like, ‘This is going to happen.’You shouldn’t have to read about it in the news.”
 After all, you are suddenly left in a difficult position and possibly feeling panicked.
 Ripa now has to do “public auditions” for a new co-host (hopefully it will be Anderson Cooper) and put on a brave face for her audience and the media.
 While Ripa may have been able to do this, Nicole Williams provides a few more tips in case you’re ever met with a similar situation.

 Play Nice: It can be tough to stay calm when you’re feeling blindsided, but now is not the time to get emotional.
 Be professional and positive, and set a good example for others.
 You can vent your frustrations to your friends or family later – just not at work.

-Step Back: Think about the situation and try and see both angles.
-Was this action done to harm and betray you or could it be seen as a misunderstanding via lack of communication?
-If your bosses and coworkers were plotting and being sneaky it might be time to start thinking about opportunities elsewhere.
+Step Back: It can be difficult to see both sides of a situation, but it’s important to try.
+Was this action done with the intention to harm and betray you, or could it simply be seen as a misunderstanding due to a lack of communication?
+If your bosses and coworkers were plotting against you, it might be time to start looking for opportunities elsewhere.

 Photo: Mark Davis/Getty Images